 How do I confirm if my child has measles?
 If you observe your toddler has measles, contact your healthcare provider right now.
 They will typically:

-- Assess Symptoms: Look for the characteristic rash, fever, cough, runny nose, and pink eyes.
+- Assess Symptoms: The distinctive rash, along with fever, cough, a runny nose, and pink eyes.

 - Connect: Check the mouth for small white spots (connected stains), a unique sign of measles.

-- Laboratory Tests: Blood tests or nasal/throat swabs can confirm the presence of the measles virus.
+- Laboratory Tests: Blood tests or nasal/throat swabs can confirm if you have the measles virus.

 What are the first symptoms of measles in children?
-The initial symptoms in children are usually a high fever, followed by a cough, runny nose, and red, watery eyes.
-The characteristic rash typically appears a few days later, often starting on the face.
+Initial symptoms in children are usually a high fever, followed by a cough, runny nose, and red, watery eyes.
+The characteristic rash usually appears a few days later, often starting on the face.

 What are the precautions for measles?